To the mothers, the 13-year-old boy appeared largely unsupervised as he roamed among the clusters of townhomes on the U.S. Air Force base in Japan.

 By then, mothers had identified five girls, ages 2 to 7, who said the boy had taken them to some trees or a playground or his house.
 Another five kids would allege abuse soon after.

 "We come here, and it takes the worst cases that you can imagine to find out that you don't have the services to support your children," the 5-year-old's mother said.
 "There's a feeling of complete distrust."

 This was not supposed to happen again.
-Last August, Congress ordered the Defense Department to overhaul how it handles allegations of sexual assault among the tens of thousands of military kids who live or attend school on U.S. bases worldwide.
+Last summer, Congress ordered the Defense Department to overhaul how it handles allegations of sexual assault among the tens of thousands of military kids who live or attend school on U.S. bases worldwide.

 Yet the case at Kadena Air Base began unfolding in February — six months after President Donald Trump signed those landmark reforms.

 For decades, justice has been elusive on American bases when the children of service members sexually assaulted each other.
 Help for victims and accountability for offenders was rare in the nearly 700 reports over a decade that an AP investigation documented.

 The new law required reforms across the Pentagon.
 The school system it runs for service members' kids had to create new student protections.
 The Family Advocacy Program, whose social service counselors would turn victims away , must review reports.
 The Office of the Secretary of Defense will track cases and create a policy for how to handle them.